vipansh/rpg-game-try/README.md

 ### Custom hooks

-Custom hook is made to get rhe key press by the name usekeypress. and also yo walk by the name useWalk.
+Custom hook is made to get the key press by the name usekeypress. and also to walk by the name useWalk.